valegiunchiglia/DS_sessions/Lecture_Material/1002_Intro_to_Python/README.md

 # Introduction to Python

 Welcome to the introduction to Python!
+This session will be really interactive, in this way you can get to program a little bit already.
+Just access this [link](https://colab.research.google.com/drive/1y-DCg9TbhRUz-uWTP6Es9hgeYIEtESPe?usp=sharing) and you will have access to the material!

 # Outline